Tata Indigo

-The Tata Indigo is a compact sedan produced by the Indian manufacturer Tata Motors produced from 2002 through 2016.
-It is the four-door saloon version of the Tata Indica, a supermini especially designed for developing countries.
+The Tata Manza is a compact sedan produced by the Indian manufacturer Tata Motors from 2009 through 2016.
+It is the four-door saloon version of the Tata Vista, a supermini especially designed for developing countries.

 In 2009, Tata released the second generation of the Indigo, called Tata Indigo Manza to distinguish it from the first generation which remained in production.

 First generation (2002–2018)

 The first generation of the Indigo was launched in the Indian market in 2002, is based on the Tata Indica, a subcompact hatchback.
 The two cars shared a similar design, while the Indigo had a longer wheelbase, a 450 litre trunk, and turbo-diesel and petrol engine options.
 The car received its first design refresh in 2006, giving it distinguishing features from the Indica, such as more upmarket double-barreled headlamps, front fog-lamps, more upmarket interiors with fabric upholstery, etc.